Slipperboard/firmware/README.md

 ## Hardware Abstraction Layer

-The `include/hal/hal.hpp` header provides a small C++ interface that board devices can implement.
-Each device derives from `hal::Device`, registers itself with `hal::register_device()`, and is initialized via `hal::init()`.
-This allows common management of sensors, buttons, or other peripherals.
+The `include/hal/hal.hpp` header exposes a light C++ interface for hardware modules.
+Devices derive from `hal::Device` and are created by the application code.
+They are then passed to `hal::register_device()` which stores pointers in a small container.
+Calling `hal::init()` or `hal::deinit()` walks the list and invokes the corresponding methods on each device, allowing common management of sensors, buttons and other peripherals.

+`src/dummy_device.cpp` shows a minimal example implementation.
+The main application instantiates this device and registers it during startup to illustrate how the HAL is used.

 ## Entry Point